jasonrfender/Jason-Fender-UX-Portfolio/README.md

 # Portfolio
-This the UX portfolio for Jason Fender
+This is the UX portfolio for Jason Fender